loganmarchione/docker-bitcoind-status/README.md

 ## Explanation

   - I was looking for a way to monitor my Bitcoin node from my phone, without needing to log in and tail the log files.
 Products like [mempool.space](https://github.com/mempool/mempool) would work, but were too heavy for what I needed.
-  - This project was heavily inspired by [this script](https://github.com/mameier/bitcoind-status-bash), but implemented (rather poorly) in Python, runs in Docker, and uses Bitcoin's RPC interface (to connect to remote nodes)
+  - This project was heavily inspired by [this script](https://github.com/mameier/bitcoind-status-bash), but implemented (rather poorly) in Python, runs in Docker, and uses Bitcoin's RPC interface (to connect to remote nodes).
+  - All data is obtained from your node, **except** price data (which comes from Coinbase).
+CSS and icons are from external sources.
   - ⚠️ Bitcoin's RPC connection is not encrypted via SSL ([as-of v0.12.0](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#rpc-ssl-support-dropped)), so do **NOT** use this over the public internet ⚠️
   - ⚠️ I would recomment **NOT** running a wallet on the node you're querying, to minimize chance of loss of funds ⚠️

 ## Requirements

   - You must already have a working Bitcoin node somewhere, and the ability (via the [bitcon.conf](https://github.com/bitcoin/bitcoin/blob/master/share/examples/bitcoin.conf) file) to connect to that node via the RPC interface.
+  - Because of the number of RPCs required, you'll need to set `rpcworkqueue=32` (or  higher) in `bitcoin.conf`.

 ## Docker image information